JKirchartz/resume/README.md

 After a recent redesign of my own resume proved difficult to maintain (using InDesign.)
 I decided to Generate a PDF resume from markdown with pandoc, after stumbling upon [Ixxie's CV][1].

-To build the resume run `make` and a new PDF will be generated in the current folder.
+However, this did not align with my idealized design so instead I've overcomplicated everything in new and interesting ways.

+## Usage

+edit `src/resume.json` with your career history

+ensure `src/index.hbs` and `src/plain.hbs` contain the relevant personal information

+ensure `node` is installed with `npm` version `5.2.0` or better

+run `npx grunt` to build the resume and make it ready to publish on [github-pages](https://pages.github.com/) or wherever you'd like.

+The site's source code should be in the `docs/` directory.

 ## Colophon